leka/moti-serial-control/README.md

 # Moti Serial Control

-Tool that allows one to control Moti via a terminal tool
+Tool that allows one to control Moti via a Flask application

+## Install

+You need to have a python-2.7, with the pip tool installed

+Then, to install, just run (cleaner in a virtualenv :-)):

+    pip install -r requirements.txt

+It will install the two modules needed by the application: Flask and pySerial (to speak with the device)

-## Samples
+## Use

-Comes with samples, example use:
+Quite straightforward, just run:

-    python moti_serial.py /dev/ttyACM0 < tests/gotest
+    python moti_serial.py

+Then, open your favorite browser and go to the address *localhost:8000*

+You're done, it's pretty easy to use a web application, with a basic UI for now :')